 On a brighter note, there is also an original Helms Bakery delivery truck on display.
-From the upper gallery, you get a bird’s eye view of the historic collection and can watch modern jet planes taking off through the huge glass doors that line the hanger.
+From the upper gallery, you get a bird’s eye view of the historical collection and can watch modern jet planes taking off through the vast glass doors that line the hanger.

 Lyon Air Museum is a must-see for any aviation buff and an affordable place for a family outing.
 Kids will enjoy the up-close view of planes taking off from John Wayne airport and will be amazed at how big these historic aircraft look in person.

-Stop by and check out this interesting Orange County destination and learn about the history of these historic warplanes.
+Stop by and check out this fascinating Orange County destination and learn about the history of these historic warplanes.
 Plan on spending at least one hour exploring the museum.

 The 30,000-sq.ft.
 Lyon Air Museum opened in Dec.
 2009.
 The facility represents the fulfillment of a dream of Maj.
 Gen. William Lyon, USAF (Ret), who held the position of Chief of the U.S. Air Force Reserve from 1975 to 1979.

 Currently, Gen. Lyon is Chairman of the Board and CEO of William Lyon Homes, Inc., Newport Beach, CA His passion for aviation history and youth education is the driving force behind Lyon Air Museum.

 In establishing the Museum, Gen., Lyon sought to create a world-class facility that would be available to the local community and would offer educational exhibits designed to inspire young people.